Lucas-Ion/InventoryManager-FastAPI/README.md

 ## Overview

-For this takehome the API imagines what would be needed to allows a logistics company to manage the full lifecycle of a shipment.
+This API imagines what would be needed to allows a logistics company to manage the full lifecycle of a shipment.
 This goes from creating a client and signing a contract, to assigning cargo to a vessel and tracking its movement through to delivery.

 The core pieces are: